 - No voice-to-voice communication on the pendant

 One of LifeStation’s most attractive qualities is its contract-free service.
-LifeStation offers discounts for long-term prepayment plans and although you don’t have to sign a contract, they do not offer refunds on prepaid services.
+LifeStation offers discounts for long-term prepayment plans and you don’t have to sign a contract.
+They also offer a 30-day money-back guarantee, even on month-to-month service.
 The three different payment options for LifeStation offer the same features and functionality at term-based, discounted prices.
 However, not all their pricing options are advertised clearly on their website, so make sure to call for additional information.
 Initially we were under the impression that LifeStation only offered landline services, however, LifeStation has since reached out to give us a pricing breakdown of their cellular and Premium GPS offers, as follows:

 |Product||Monthly Plan||Quarterly Plan||Annual Plan|